foo123/modelview.js/README.md

 For those like me, who like to test code by commenting and uncommenting certain parts, block comments ie `/*` and `*/` are supported in dynamic JavaScript Expressions (**note** single line comments ie `// ..` will break the compiled code).

+`view` reference is always available in main template or component template. `this` references main view in main template (thus identical to `view`) whereas it references current component instance in component template.

 HTML attributes are very simple as well.
 If the value of an attribute is different than `true/false`, it is rendered with that value cast as string.
 If the value is literally `true`, it is rendered as turned on.
-Else if the value is literally `false`, it is removed.
+Else if the value is literally `false`, it is removed (both general and simple modes).
 Simple as that!
-So to dynamically remove attributes you simply make sure the code that is attached to that attribute evaluates to literally `false`.
+So to dynamically remove attributes you simply make sure the code (or key in simple mode) that is attached to that attribute evaluates to literally `false`.

 ModelView enables to encapsulate reusable layout/functionality in separate blocks of code.
 These are called **components**.
 Components are simply templates on their own (with some extra functionality) and are attached to a main View.
 A component is rendered by calling the syntactic sugar `<ComponentName id={..}, props={..} />` or `<ComponentName id={..} props={..}>.. childs ..</ComponentName>`. `id` in component is simply a unique identifier (not necessarily globally unique, unique among same components is all that is needed) that makes ModelView remember the props and state of this component, so it can test them against previous props of the component with same `id` and determine if component has changed (components implement their own `changed` method, see examples).
 If no `id` is given, ModelView constructs an `id` based on the order of rendering.
 ModelView components can have their own separate state model similar to the built-in View.Model (see below) and/or passed props to manage state as needed if needed. **Important:** ModelView components must return a single html element (similar to React), so if you need multiple nodes to be rendered by a component, wrap them within another html element.
 Also trivial "wrapper" components which simply return another component should not be used, **instead use the inner component directly**.